A bank dedicated to meeting the evolving payment needs of its clients

 Founded in 2007, DCBank is a Schedule 1 Canadian chartered bank.
 Our mission is to provide innovative payment and banking solutions to our clients.
 Our proprietary solutions offer our clients efficiency, flexibility and convenience when it comes to their banking and payments needs.
 DCBank works closely with its clients, providing personalized service and customized programs that deliver increased value and competitive advantages to our clients.

-DCBank is regulated by the Office of the Superintendent of Financial Institutions, is a member of the Canadian Payments Association, and is a principal member of Interac®, Visa® and MasterCard®.
+DCBank is regulated by the Office of the Superintendent of Financial Institutions, is a member of the Payments Canada, and is a principal member of Interac®, Visa® and MasterCard®.

 History and Growth